-My deepest gratitude to the Dover-Foxcroft Public Library for making this talk and article possible.
-As Kim said when we were setting up the talk, “Seems like we all could use some mindfulness (and its benefits) now more than ever!!!!”
+As Kim said when we were setting up the talk at TFL, “Seems like we all could use some mindfulness (and its benefits) now more than ever!!!!”

-We have to tune in to understand life better—we hear what’s best for our bodies when we learn to listen.
-Western society is based on instant gratification and capitalism.
-We’re fed a constant stream of advertisements, fad diets, health gimmicks, negative news and social media.
-It’s overwhelming.
+We have to tune in to our inner voice to know what’s best for our individual bodies; it’s time to block out the chatter from outside sources.
+We base western society on instant gratification and capitalism.
+We’re fed a constant stream of advertisements, fad diets, health gimmicks, negative news, and social media.
+It’s overwhelming to all our senses.

-We have the power to avoid ALL of that.
+We have the power to avoid ALL THE distractions.
 We can be a beacon of hope without a lot of work.
-So how can you make mindfulness a daily practice in your hectic life?
+How do you make mindfulness a daily practice in your hectic life?

 How will you make healthy recipes if you don’t have time?
-If you don’t have the mental and emotional support to say no, how will you ever have any autonomy?
-If we can’t gain control of our senses, how will we know they’re out of balance?
+If you don’t have the mental or emotional support to say no, how will you ever have autonomy?
+If we can’t control our senses, how will we know they’re out of balance?
+Welcome to Mindfulness 101.

 Close your eyes for a moment: I want you to picture yourself sitting among orange-robed Buddhist monks, sitting cross-legged on an oversized pillow.
 You’re in an open-spaced temple with floors and pillars made of bamboo, adorned with flowers, singing bowls, and statues of Buddha, bowls of offerings laid around him.
 Trees surround all sides of the temple, birds chatter all around, and the wind blows a warm breeze through the wall without temples.